cnag-aat/assembly_pipeline/README.md

   --longranger-path longranger_path
                         Path to longranger executable.
 Default /scratch/project/devel/aateam/src/10X/longranger-2.2.2 --no-purgedups        Give this option if you do not want to run Purgedups.
-  --purgedups-cores purgedups_cores
-                        Number of threads to run purgedups.
-Default 8 --purgedups-module purgedups_module
-                        Module in CNAG cluster with PURGEDUPS installation.
-Default PURGEDUPS/1.2.5

 Inputs:
   --scripts-dir SCRIPTS_DIR
                         Directory with the different scripts for the pipeline.
-Default /scratch/project/devel/aateam/src/assembly_pipeline/bin/../scripts/ --ont-reads ONT_READS
+Default bin/../scripts/ --ont-reads ONT_READS
                         File with all the ONT reads.
 Default None --ont-dir ONT_DIR     Directory where the ONT fastqs are stored.
 Default None --ont-filt ONT_FILTERED
                         File with the ONT reads after running filtlong on them.
-Default None --pe1 PE1             File with the illumina paired-end fastqs, pair 1.
+Default None --pe1 PE1             File with the illumina paired-end fastqs, already trimmed, pair 1.
-  --pe2 PE2             File with the illumina paired-end fastqs, pair 2.
+  --pe2 PE2             File with the illumina paired-end fastqs, already trimmed, pair 2.
+  --processed-illumina PROCESSED_ILLUMINA
+                        Directory to Processed illumina reads.
+Already there or to be produced by the pipeline.
   --raw-10X RAW_10X     Directory to mkfastq Raw 10X reads.
   --processed-10X PROCESSED_10X
                         Directory to Processed 10X reads.
 Already there or to be produced by the pipeline.
   --10X R10X            File with barcoded 10X reads in fastq.gz format, concatenated.
   --illumina-dir ILLUMINA_DIR
-                        Directory where the illumina fastqs are stored.
+                        Directory where the raw illumina fastqs are stored.
 Default None --assembly-in ASSEMBLY_IN [ASSEMBLY_IN ...]
                         Dictionary with assemblies that need to be polished but not assembled and directory where they should be polished.
 Example: '{"assembly1":"polishing_dir1"}' '{"assembly2"="polishing_dir2"}' ...
-  --curate-assemblies CURATE_ASSEMBLIES [CURATE_ASSEMBLIES ...]
+  --postpolish-assemblies POSTPOLISH_ASSEMBLIES [POSTPOLISH_ASSEMBLIES ...]
-                        Dictionary with assemblies that need to be curated but not assembled and base step for the directory where they should be curated.
-Example: '{"assembly1":"s04.1_p03.1"}' '{"assembly2"="s04.2_p03.2"}' ...
+                        Dictionary with assemblies for whic postpolishing steps need to be run but that are not assembled and base step for the directory where the first postpolishing step should be run.
+Example:
+                        '{"assembly1":"s04.1_p03.1"}' '{"assembly2"="s04.2_p03.2"}' ...

 Outputs:
   --pipeline-workdir PIPELINE_WORKDIR
                         Base directory for the pipeline run.
-Default /scratch/devel/talioto/denovo_assemblies/podarcis_lilfordi/s05.2_p04.1_run_purgedups/ --filtlong-dir FILTLONG_DIR
+Default /scratch/project/devel/aateam/src/assembly_pipeline/ --filtlong-dir FILTLONG_DIR
                         Directory to process the ONT reads with filtlong.
 Default s01.1_p01.1_Filtlong --flye-dir FLYE_DIR   Directory to run flye.
 Default s02.1_p01.1_flye/